lcreteig/thesis/_book/03-sacc_tDCS.md

 ### Data, materials, and code availability

-All code used for this study is available [on GitHub](https://doi.org/10.5281/zenodo.1410502), including R notebooks [@Xie2015; @Xie2016] that demonstrate how to reproduce all the results, figures and statistics from the data.
+All code used for this study is available [on GitHub](https://doi.org/10.5281/zenodo.1410502), including R notebooks [@R-knitr] that demonstrate how to reproduce all the results, figures and statistics from the data.
 The eye tracking, questionnaire and meta-data can be downloaded from a figshare repository [@Reteig2018].
 All of these and additional resources can be found on this study’s page [on the Open Science Framework](https://doi.org/10.17605/OSF.IO/8JPV9).

 ## Results {#sacc_tDCS-results}